The Low-Minus-High Portfolio and the Factor Zoo

 Date Written: March 31, 2019

-Anomalies in the cross section of returns should not be regarded as evidence against the CAPM.
-Regardless whether the CAPM is rejected for valid reasons or by mistake, a single long-short portfolio will always explain, together with the market, 100% of the cross-sectional variation in returns.
-Yet, this portfolio need not proxy for fundamental risk.
-We show theoretically how factors based on valuation ratios (e.g, book-to-market), or on investment rates, can be proxies for this portfolio.
-More generally, the empiricist can uncover an infinity of proxies for this portfolio, thus unleashing the factor zoo.
+Regardless of whether the CAPM is rejected for valid reasons or by mistake, a single long-short portfolio will always explain, together with the market, 100% of the cross- sectional variation in returns.
+Yet, this portfolio, which we coin the “Low-Minus-High (LMH) portfolio,” need not proxy for fundamental risk.
+We show theoretically how factors based on valuation ratios (e.g, book-to-market), or on investment rates, can be proxies for the LMH portfolio.
+More generally, the empiricist can uncover an infinity of proxies for the LMH portfolio, thus unleashing the factor zoo.

 Keywords: CAPM, factor zoo, anomalies